DarioDidi/poll-site/README.md

-An interactive online polling platform where users can vote on polls and view live results.
-The project includes real-time updates, dynamic data visualizations, and seamless user interaction.

 A full-stack polling application with live results visualization, built with Next.js, Supabase, and Redux.
-Users can create, vote, and track polls in real-time with beautiful data visualizations.
+Users can create, vote, and track polls in real-time with dynamic data visualizations.

 ## ✨ Features